 In this essay, you must be specific about why you would be a better fit spending five years getting degrees from both Brown and RISD rather than getting one degree from either of the schools.
 You must show that it is necessary for you to get both degrees, and how you would like to use the knowledge you gain from both schools in your future.
-However, this does not mean you have to have both majors decided, and you can definitely talk more generally about why you want to pursue a STEM/social science/humanities education in tandem with an arts/design education.
+It’s incredibly important to highlight the interdisciplinary nature of your goals, as this is specifically called out in the prompt.

 With 650 available words, this essay should feature the same depth as your Common App essay, and should complement it.
 Although the two should not overlap in content, you can definitely expand on topics you briefly touched on in one essay in the other.
 Here are a few possible avenues you could explore in this essay:

 (1) Students in the program stretch the gamut of possible Brown + RISD major combinations: furniture and applied mathematics, computer science and industrial design, and comparative literature and painting.
 The program prides itself on this diversity, so explain how your passions and interests are disparate, but also connected to your overall identity.
 Talk about how being surrounded with other Brown-RISD students will foster your wide-ranging intellectual and artistic curiosities even further.